Systems-Storehouse/kiddo-lunch-prep/guiding-principles.md

    - It's nice to offload some of the decision making, now that we have created a boundary.
 #### Our child has to help in the making of some of their lunch foods
    - Partially, we know that if the kid is involved in the process, he is more likely to eat the food that is packed.
    - Additionally, we think it's important to deliberatly teach our kid how to cook.
 We are in the kitchen a ton, making food both strictly from recipes and sort of "pull things out of the fridge and figure out some combination that will not be too gross."
-Our kitchen helper is probably the most valued piece of kid gear we have recieved because he has been part of the action since 11 months.
+Our [kitchen helper](https://www.amazon.com/gp/product/B00FBLADKU/ref=ewc_pr_img_1?smid=A1YCDQJPFNZRAY&psc=1) is probably the most valued piece of kid gear we have recieved because he has been able to be part of the action since 11 months.
 #### The food we offer for lunches is both varied and nutritious
    - We want to encourage trying new foods and being flexible about what is available to eat.
    - Cooking our own stuff often gives us plenty of opportunity to throw in nutrient-dense ingredients and adapting foods with ingredients we know our kid is into at the moment.